Cambie Surgeries Corporation et al v. Attorney General of B.C. et al

 The defendants are the B.C.
 Minister of Health, the attorney general and B.C.’s Medical Services Commission.

 In 2012, the B.C.
-Ministry of Health released an audit report that determined extra billing occurred at Dr. Day’s Cambie Surgeries Corporation and the Specialist Referral Clinic (also in Vancouver).
+Ministry of Health released an audit report that determined extra billing occurred at Brian Day’s Cambie Surgeries Corporation and the Specialist Referral Clinic (also in Vancouver).
 Extra billing is when a medical practitioner directly bills an insured patient for a medical service that is available in the public health plan.
 The audit also found instances of double billing where taxpayers are paying for services billed to the provincial plan, when patients were also billed directly.
 Such billing practices are prohibited by the province’s Medicare Protection Act (articles 14, 17, 18, 45) and the federal Canada Health Act (article 3).

 The B.C.
 Health Coalition, Canadian Doctors for Medicare, the B.C.
 Anesthesiologists Society, and the federal government have intervenor status in the case and will participate directly in the litigation, as well as two individual patients supported by the B.C.
 Nurses Union and two B.C. physicians.